srambach/patternfly-style-dictionary/README.md

 NOTE: To generate individual files, we will need to use filters.
 Theo creates separate files and this feature is requested for style dictionary as well. **It's unclear currently what to filter on to create the structure we want.**

     - Currently there are 3 config.json files - one for palette colors, one for default tokens, and one for dark tokens.
-    - The palette config filters to just export the palette colors to _tokens-palette.css
+    - The palette config filters to just export the palette colors to `_tokens-palette.scss`
-    - The default config filters to export just tokens starting with global (excluding palette colors) into _tokens-default.css
+    - The default config filters to export just tokens starting with global (excluding palette colors) into `_tokens-default.scss`
-    - The dark config filters to export just tokens starting wth global (excluding palette colors) AND it adds "dark" into the prefix. **We need to put this into figma because now dark semantic tokens aren't pointing to dark base tokens**
+    - The dark config filters to export (to `_tokens-dark.scss`) just tokens starting wth global (excluding palette colors) AND it adds "dark" into the prefix. **We need to put this into figma because now dark semantic tokens aren't pointing to dark base tokens**

 1. To correct the delimiters:
   - replace `-` with `--`